zfk3/MIE424-Final-Project-/README.md

 A. Data Loaders: To load and clean each dataset.
 B. Data Splitter: Splits the data into train/validation/test sets with fixed seeding.
 We used a single split for all of our testing (i.e. no cross-validation).
 This is because our experimentation involved training many different model variants and cross-validation for all of them would be impractical given the time.
-C. Models: Initialize the desired model architecture in Pytorch.
+C. Models: Initialize the desired model architecture in Pytorch that has been integrated with the definitions of fairness.
 D. Training and Testing Loop: framework to train, validate and test each model variant using a gradient descent approach.

+This can be found in the following notebook:
+1. UpdatedDataPipeline_4.0.ipynb: Priamry notebook used for training the COMPAS data.
+2. UpdatedDataPipeline_5.0.ipynb: Primary notebook used for training the ADULT data.

+Previous iterations of these notebooks can be found in the "Past Data Pipelines" folders.

+## Results and Analysis
+The primary objective of our Results section was to understand how varying the tradeoff parameter impacts th